How to Install Paperless-NGX on a Synology NAS with Docker

 ARM CPUProcessor architecture used by some Synology NAS devices.

-Nginx Proxy ManagerReverse proxy server that allows access to Paperless-NGX from outside the network.
+Nginx Proxy ManagerA reverse proxy solution that can allow access to Paperless-NGX from beyond your network.

 Installation of Paperless-ngx on your Synology NAS using Docker